WebReflection/signal/README.md

   * `batch(fn)` to update multiple signals at once and invoke related effects once
   * `Signal` to compare via `instanceof Signal` instances
   * `Computed` to compare via `instanceof Computed` instances
-  * `drain` unique symbol, to use as *signals.value = drain*' whenever dropping diposed effects from their stack might be desired

 Both *computed* and *effect* accepts an initial value to pass to the callback.
 The callback will keep receiving the previous value on each new invoke.